ianhoyte/react-stock-watchlist/README.md

 This is the headway for the stocks watchlist assessment.
 Some current features showcase sign up and sign in, firebase database logging and authentication for a userbase.
 Each user can create a watchlist which is saved to the database.
 A user can currently create and delete a watchlist.
 A user can add "stocks" to each watchlist, however, the entries are currently overwritten as the concatenation between front end and the database has not yet been completed.

+The spec required an xml feed from the nasdaq's official site, but I couldn't get the [link](https://www.nasdaq.com/aspxcontent/NasdaqRSS.aspx?data=quotes&symbol=intc) to scrape any info due to CORS.

 ## Installation

 * `npm i` installs the dependencies